CORONA VIRUS UPDATE

 Please click on the links above for further information on our activities.

-The Centre’s 2019 AGM approved donations totalling £4233 from our surplus funds to support National Trust projects at Calke Abbey, Hardwick Hall, Mr Straw’s House and Dovedale.
+The Centre’s AGM in 2019 approved donations totalling £4233 from our surplus funds to support National Trust projects at Calke Abbey, Hardwick Hall, Mr Straw’s House and Dovedale.
 A further list of recommended donations will be submitted for approval by members at the 2020 AGM (now rescheduled for Wednesday 16th December at 2.15pm).

 Further photographs and letters of thanks from the individual properties will be posted in due course.